raspberrypilearning/see-like-a-bat/worksheet.md

 		return vibration
 	```

-1. Occasionally a number that the PWMOutpuDevice can't handle might be returned by the `calculate_vibration` function.
+1. Occasionally a number that the PWMOutputDevice can't handle might be returned by the `calculate_vibration` function.
 Another `try/except` in the final loop will handle this.

    ```python
    while True: